Ready to Stop Using Cocaine

-- Call the Cocaine Helpline listed here on 1-888-497-6879 to get in touch with dependable hotline professionals available 24/7.
+- Call the Cocaine Helpline listed on our website to get in touch with dependable hotline professionals available 24/7.
 You will be talking to someone knowledgeable about cocaine abuse, rehab and recovery centers who can help you find a cocaine recovery program.

 - Call SAMHSA on 1-800-662-HELP (4357) or 1-800-487-4889 (TDD).
 It is sponsored by the Substance Abuse and Mental Health Services Administration, a government organization paid for by your tax dollars.
 SAMHSA’s Addiction Treatment Referral Routing Service is toll-free, confidential, and available 24/7 for individuals and families seeking mental and/or substance use disorders help.

 - Call 1-800-273-TALK to speak with trained professionals from the National Suicide Prevention Lifeline if you or someone you know is displaying suicidal ideation or actions.
 This service will connect you with a suicide prevention and mental health service provider that is closest to your location.

 - Not to put a too fine point on it, but people going through cocaine withdrawal and addiction can often feel suicidal.
 Call 1-800–SUICIDE (1-800-784-2433) to talk through your thoughts and to be referred to local help in your area.

 - Call the National Cocaine Hotline on 1-800-COCAINE.
 It is toll-free, confidential, and offers 24-hour counseling and referral to individuals with cocaine addiction and abuse problem, as well as family members.